Learning About Research: A course for autistic people

 - Effective Collaborators in research.
 This means having confidence, knowledge, and skills to work with researchers as an equal and empowered partner.

 The course was not intended to prepare people for postgraduate study, or a research career.
 You can download an outline of the course timetable here.

 - have the skills to be able to judge if research is relevant for them.

 - be able to feel confident collaborating in research.

 We want researchers to be more competent in collaborating with autistic people, too.
 We have chosen to start with autistic people.
 See Sue’s twitter thread for more information here.

 Jackie Ryan is an autistic PhD student from the University of Alberta in Edmonton, Canada, whose research interest is self-determination for autistic people and enhancing self-determination through participatory autism research.
 She is also mum to a young adult son on the spectrum.
 Collaborative research can ensure that the research is relevant to the autistic community and improves quality of life.

-Training will take place at the University of Edinburgh, Kennedy Tower, Morningside Terrace, EH10 5HF.
+Training took place at the University of Edinburgh, Kennedy Tower, Morningside Terrace, EH10 5HF.